 Growing up from toddler to adolescent, we learn about the dangers of this world.
 Society teaches us culturally manufactured fears.

 The natural fears of being burned, falling, etc., are on the same level as the culture’s superimposed fears.
 And, these beliefs include judgments and prejudices which impose boundaries and values.
 These are the things the culture wants us to believe and learn how to live it.
 Doing so makes us excellent consumers.

 These artificial fears include people of other ethnic or racial backgrounds from different economic or social statuses.
 And the biggest fear is those who don’t ascribe to the same religious belief mythologies.

 The culture that we live in fights against us.
 It does not want us to access the virtues of the spirit.
 As long as we believe we are imperfect, they can manipulate us into buying “things” that we think will make us perfect.
-Of course, buying things doesn’t work, so we buy more.
+Of course, buying things doesn’t work, so we purchase more.

 The culture is continually reinforcing boundaries that separate and divide us.
 It separates us from each other and the virtues of the heart.
 It must do this to maintain control.
 We wouldn’t be very obedient followers or consumers.
 If they reinforced the positive values that we are already complete, we would buy fewer things.